 The protein encoded by this gene is expressed on the surface of T cells.
 It regulates B cell function by engaging CD40 on the B cell surface.
 A defect in this gene results in an inability to undergo immunoglobulin class switch and is associated with hyper-IgM syndrome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CD40LG Gene

 CD40LG (CD40 Ligand) is a Protein Coding gene.
-Diseases associated with CD40LG include Immunodeficiency With Hyper-Igm, Type 1 and Toxoplasmosis.
-Among its related pathways are NF-KappaB Family Pathway and PEDF Induced Signaling.
+Diseases associated with CD40LG include Immunodeficiency With Hyper-Igm, Type 1 and Cd40 Ligand Deficiency.
+Among its related pathways are IL4-mediated signaling events and A-beta Pathways: Uptake and Degradation.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and CD40 receptor binding.
-An important paralog of this gene is TNFSF10.
+An important paralog of this gene is TNFSF11.

 UniProtKB/Swiss-Prot Summary for CD40LG Gene